Dear valued stakeholders

 We have conducive and convenient learning environment attributed to friendly people, calm weather and strategic geographical location.
 Our College enjoys a beautiful, peaceful and secure location at the foot of the roof of Africa, Mount Kilimanjaro.
 It is strategically located in proximity to our major wildlife protected areas in the Tanzania's northern tourist circuit, thus providing expediency for field practical and excursions.
 Access from and to the main entry points, has given the College an advantage of being one of the convenient centres for seminars, workshops, symposia and conferences.

-We are committed to developing an environment which promotes equality of opportunity, values diversity and where students, staff and other stakeholders can work and study free from discrimination and harassment regardless of race, national or ethnic origin, religion, disability, age, gender and sexual orientation.
+We are committed to developing an environment which promotes equality of opportunity, values diversity and where students, staff and other stakeholders can work and study free from discrimination and harassment regardless of race, national or ethnic origin, religion, disability, age and gender orientation.
 Our ambition is to ensure that Mweka becomes your second home!

 Lastly, I wish to welcome the support of our parteners to help us achieve our mandate of training managers who will take care of African wildlife resources and promote tourism sector for the benefit of mankind.
 You can support us through pursuing your courses at Mweka and/or collaborating with Mweka to facilitate the training process.
 Please be a part of Mweka, be a part of conservation!